lioren12/Hand-watch---Arduino-project/README.md

      Every millisecond except SET TIME mode (which responisble for setting the time).

 1.2.
 In the SET TIME mode there is another interrupt called TimeForSetTime, which updates the clock
-     for a Long PUSH operation.
-(Running the the time over the screen faster)
+     for a Long PUSH operation (Running the the time over the screen faster).

 2. The stopwatch function works simultaneously with the clock operation at all times.